 Why I Impose A Cap On How Much A Client Can Work With Me

-We face a high-risk situation with whale clients because at any moment, they could part ways.
+We face a high-risk situation with whale clients because at any moment; they could part ways.
 Historically speaking, they usually do leave after two years.
-In fact, parting whale clients are actually the biggest causes of failed marketing agencies.
+Parting whale clients are the biggest causes of failed marketing agencies.

 This one client approach for freelancers is similar to investing all of our money in one stock.
 When it goes up, things are great but should it ever crash we're in a world of hurt.

 In the same vein, I think about my portfolio of clients as an investment.
 How diversified am I?
 How are they each performing?
 What value, outside of the money, do I receive?

 To flourish in freelancing, I want steady success over time.
 I also want to minimize my risks and empower myself to challenge clients when and where appropriate.

 To facilitate these goals, I impose a limit to how much of my time I'll give to any one customer.
 My capacity each month is 128 paid client hours.
 For any single customer, I'll limit the number of hours to fifty per month.
 This limit is just less than forty percent of my monthly income.